bauer-jan/whatsapp-agent/README.md

 ## Design decisions

-**Session-per-phone isolation** — Each phone number gets its own Strands agent instance with separate conversation history via `FileSessionManager`.
+Each phone number gets its own Strands agent instance with separate conversation history via `FileSessionManager`.
 No cross-contamination.

-**Agent decides when to respond** — The agent receives messages as context and explicitly calls `reply` or `write_message` tools to send.
+The agent receives messages as context and explicitly calls `reply` or `write_message` tools to send.
 If it has nothing to say, it stays silent.
 No auto-forwarding.

-**Zero-cost context injection** — Your outgoing messages (DMs and group chats) are written directly to the session history without triggering an LLM call.
+Your outgoing messages (DMs and group chats) are written directly to the session history without triggering an LLM call.
 The agent sees them as prior context next time it responds.

-**It becomes someone** — On first run, the agent starts a conversation with you (BOOTSTRAP.md) to figure out its name, personality, and vibe.
+On first run, the agent starts a conversation with you (BOOTSTRAP.md) to figure out its name, personality, and vibe.
 Then it writes its own SOUL.md.
 From that point on, it has a persistent identity.

-**Filesystem as Persona** — The agent's identity and behavior are plain markdown files on disk.
-No database.
-The agent reads them on every message and can update them at runtime.

-**Per-task heartbeat scheduling** — Background tasks defined in HEARTBEAT.md run on individual intervals (`[every N min]` syntax).
+Background tasks defined in HEARTBEAT.md run on individual intervals (`[every N min]` syntax).
 The agent can check in or do anything else autonomously while nobody's talking to it.

-**WhatsApp LID resolution** — WhatsApp may deliver messages with a LID (Linked ID) instead of the sender's phone number.
-The poll loop transparently resolves LIDs to real phone numbers using the chat JID, so routing and session isolation work correctly regardless.

 ## Quick start